 The Arbour will house a childcare centre serving the surrounding neighbourhood.

 George Brown College has played a key role in the revitalization of the East Bayfront community.
-We opened the Daphne Cockwell Centre for Health Sciences at Waterfront Campus in 2012.
+In 2012, we opened the Daphne Cockwell Centre for Health Sciences at Waterfront Campus.
 In 2019, we expanded our Waterfront Campus when the School of Design took up residence at the Daniels Waterfront—City of the Arts complex at Queens Quay Easy and Lower Jarvis Street.
 We’ve also become an important anchor in the Corktown community.
 Our first residence, The George, opened in 2016 and houses approximately 500 students.

 Toronto-based Moriyama and Teshima Architects has received more than 200 awards, including six Governor-General's Medals for architecture.
 Vancouver-based award-winning firm Acton Ostry Architects recently completed the Brock Commons Tallwood House, an 18-storey student residence at the University of British Columbia.